Sorry, you need to enable JavaScript to visit this website.

 Tax benefits of Roth IRA contributions

-One of the main benefits of contributing to Roth IRAs is that you will not be taxed when you withdraw your investment earnings in retirement.
+One of the main benefits of contributing to Roth IRAs is that you will not be taxed when you withdraw any investment earnings in retirement.
 And, since Roth IRAs are funded with after-tax dollars, you can withdraw your contributions at any time without a penalty.
 So, if you’re looking for a current tax deduction, a Roth IRA is probably not the ideal investment tool for you.

 Conversely, if you have an income that is low to moderate, you may be eligible for a tax credit through the Retirement Savings Contributions Credit.
 This applies to those who are: